 There are certain metabolic conditions where the ketogenic diet is advised against.
 These include pregnancy, kidney failure, impaired liver function, impaired fat digestion disorders (gallbladder disease, gastric bypass, pancreatitis), and genetic defects in metabolism such as CPT I/II deficiency, beta-oxidation defects, or fatty acyl dehydrogenase deficiency.

-If you happen to have a medical condition which could be positively or negatively affected by keto, it’s best to first talk to your dietitian before making any significant dietary changes.
+If you happen to have a medical condition that could be positively or negatively affected by keto, it’s best to first talk to your dietitian before making any significant dietary changes.

 The keto flu is a series of symptoms that can occur in the initial 2 to 3 days after starting a ketogenic diet.